Student Recognition Ideas

 Put your appreciation in writing

 - Use social media: Post images of your students at work and laud their excellence!
 Use #loggersatwork to tag your posts.
 Don't have your own Facebook or Twitter account?
-Send an email to CES with your celebratory shout out (140 characters or less) to recognize your student staff on the CEStweets and Facebook pages during Student Employment Month in April.
+Send an email to CES with your celebratory shout out (140 characters or less) to recognize your student staff on the CEStweets and Facebook pages, particularly during Student Employment Month in April.
 Attach a photo of your students in action—or celebrating Student Employment month—to go with your message!
 (Boost the reach of your photos by tagging them #loggersatwork.)

 - Prepare "Certificates of Excellence" citing students for excellence and present the award with fanfare.

 - Place an ad in the campus newspaper (The Trail), on your website, or in your departmental newsletter thanking your student staff members.

 - Purchase or make blank certificates and make up unique awards such as "best telephone voice," "best Web surfer," "most customer service oriented," etc.

 - Ask the department head to write letters thanking student staff members for their contributions to departmental success.

 - Write a letter to the family of your student staff member and let them know what the student does, how their work impacts your department, and share kudos.